If you have Down’s syndrome and want to find work opportunities, register on to the WorkFit programme below.

 WorkFit will make sure that the job fits your personal requirements and support needs, and that you are fully supported and trained by a named buddy at work.
 We will be with you at all stages and will continue to support you when you start your job.

-If you want to find some paid work, register on to the WorkFit Project.
-If you need help, ask your carer/parent.
+If you want to find some work, register on to the WorkFit Project.
+If you need help, ask someone in your support team or a parent.